 Planned C-Section- What you need to know!

-Note: Every woman is different and this is information pooled from many sources and women.
-Not all information may pertain to you specifically and is not an exact listing for every person or every facility that is providing services to you.
+Note: Every woman is different, and this is information pooled from many sources and women.
+Not all data may pertain to you individually and is not an exact listing for every person or every facility that is providing services to you.

 Packing for Your Hospital Stay

 While most women stay in the hospital for one to two days after a vaginal delivery, those who deliver by C-section usually stay for three to five days, and occasionally longer.
 Be sure to pack a bag with enough comfortable clothes for your hospital stay (pack shirts and tops that have a zip or buttoned fronts if you plan to try breastfeeding).
 Look for soft clothes with loose elastic or adjustable waistbands, warm socks, and even a couple of zippered sweatshirts or cardigan sweaters for those cold hospital rooms.
 Also include toiletries such as toothpaste and toothbrush, lotion, brush, makeup, and soap.

 After a C-section, chances are you’ll feel exhausted, sore, and emotional.
 A nice-smelling bath soap, your favorite lip gloss, brand new slippers, or extra special hand cream can provide just the pick-me-up you may need while recovering from your surgery.